(Article Updated 5/21/2019)

 The long Memorial Day weekend is often considered the unofficial start to summer, but it’s also known as one of the biggest home improvement weekends of the year.

-Not only do you have an extra day off from work to devote to a significant project, most major big box hardware stores, including Lowe’s, Home Depot and Orchard Supply and Hardware hold some of their biggest sales of the year around the Memorial Day weekend.
+Not only do you have an extra day off from work to devote to a significant home improvement projects, many big box hardware stores hold some of their biggest sales of the year over the Memorial Day weekend.

-Here are five affordable, do-it-yourself projects that can be completed over a long weekend:
+Check out these five affordable, do-it-yourself projects that will add value to your home, and, better still, can be completed over the long weekend:

 - Paint: A quick coat of paint, whether interior or exterior, is one of the easiest ways to spruce up your home with a big return on investment.
-Both renters and homeowners alike can take advantage of the benefits of a fresh coat of paint.
+If you’re looking to sell your home, consider selecting neutral shades.
 Depending on the size of the space and how much prep work is needed, painting can take as little as one to two days.
-Make sure to budget about $50 on average per 12-foot by 12-foot room for paint and supplies.
+Be sure to budget about $50 on average per 12-foot by 12-foot room for paint and supplies.

-- Refresh interior doors: Several things can shine light on your home’s age, such as trendy finishes that maybe aren’t so trendy anymore or old appliances.
+- Refresh interior doors: Several things can quickly reveal your home’s age, such as once-trendy finishes, out-of-date carpet and old appliances..
 But one often overlooked tell-tale sign of your home’s age are the interior doors.
-Consider swapping out plain-looking 1950s flat-slab doors for more decorative, Colonial style six-panel doors or one of the many other styles available.
+Consider swapping out plain-looking flat-slab doors for more decorative, Colonial style six-panel doors or one of the many other styles available.
 Updating the trim around the door casing will add a fresh sense of style as well.
-A full door with casing can cost $90 to $250 apiece.
+A full door with casing can cost $90 to $250 a piece.
+Be sure to measure before you buy—many entries are not made to standard sizing.

 Upgrade your outdoor space with a fireplace or fire pit